androidengel/stock_tracker/README.md

-# Stock Tracker Course Projevt
+# Stock Tracker Course Project
 This application is a Java applet that allows a user to manage stocks and other users.
 It was created as a college course project to showcase the following Java skills:
 * GUI design
 * Database connectivity